raeginez/railsproject/README.md

 - A User in our Users model can have many orders
 - Each Item in our Listings model belongs to an order
 - A User can have many Purchased Items through Orders
-- An Order can havde many Listings
+- An Order can have many Listings
 - An Order belongs to a Buyer (with a class_name of User)